roidrage/paperplanes/_posts/2014-12-04-review-of-my-personal-goals.md

 around and help make decisions.

-In response to the excessive travel and time required for all those talks, I've also dediced to go on a conference talk hiatus in 2015.
+In response to the excessive travel and time required for all those talks, I've also decided to go on a conference talk hiatus in 2015.

 **Improve our customer onboarding process**